forrest79/presenter-tester/readme.md

 ## Usage

-In Mango Tester Infrastructure environment, service `PresenterTester` is available in infrastructure container.
+Get `PresenterTester` service from DI container.
 When you get the service, you can start testing your presenters:

 ```php
 $testRequest = $presenterTester->createRequest('Admin:Article')